CreateSpace

 You can publish basically for free if you can supply your own layout and cover.

-They offer one less expensive package ($299.00) where they help you design your own cover and layout.
-They also offer a more expensive one ($758.00) that features a custom cover and layout.
+They offer one less expensive package ($248.00) where they help you design your own cover and layout.
+They also offer a number of more expensive options.

 Pros*: *Good distribution.